mjc-gh/votable/README.md

   running vote total.
 Can likely just leverage the existing `:counter_cache` options in ActiveRecord.

-- Conditional counter caches to allow for custom countes with arbitrary logic tied to it (ie. positive and negative counts).
+- Conditional counter caches to allow for custom counts with arbitrary logic tied to it (ie. positive and negative counts).

 - Add options for allowing multiple votes for a given Voter and Votable.

-- Vote value validation which will likely will exist at the controller level rather than the model layer.
+- Vote value validation which will likely exist at the controller level rather than the model layer.
 Maintaining flexibility is key (ie. some votes for a given Voter and Votable may require totally different values than another Voter\Votable pair).

 - Voter reputations.
 Support decreasing reputation on down\negative votes.

+- Options and support to destroy Votes.
+Presently, deleting a vote will throw off the total count caches.